 Your journey towards being a teacher does not end when you finish your course – it will not really end until you are no longer a teacher.

 Before reading on, pause for a minute to reflect on what you recall about the great teachers you have had in your life.
-What was it about them that you valued and appreciated?
+What was it about them you valued and appreciated?

-Firstly, don’t be tempted to measure yourself against each of these and find a shortfall or fault because one quality is “missing”.
+Please don’t be tempted to measure yourself against each of these and find a shortfall or fault because one quality is “missing”.
 It is not a checklist to rate yourself against.

-It is designed to make explicit some of the commonly-agreed personal qualities that enable good teaching, and analyse them so that you can understand them better and think about where your strengths and weaknesses may be.
+It is designed to make explicit some of the commonly-agreed personal qualities that enable good teaching, and analyse them so you can understand them better and think about where your strengths and weaknesses may be.
 Knowing your strengths is just as important as being aware of your weaknesses, because it is through drawing on your strengths that you will be able to work on those areas that need development.
-For instance, if you need to develop more patience and tolerance, but you know you have a great sense of humour and positive attitude, you may find ways to use humour to manage your impatience.
+For instance, if you need to develop more patience and tolerance, but you know you have a great sense of humour and a positive attitude, you may find ways to use humour to manage your impatience.